pablocorbalan/pablocorbalan.github.io/publications.md

 ---

 ### Conference Papers
+1. Davide Vecchia, Pablo Corbalán, Timofei Istomin, and Gian Pietro Picco. **TALLA: Large-scale TDoA Localization with Ultra-wideband Radios**.
+(To Appear) In *Proceedings of the 10th International Conference on Indoor Positioning and Indoor Navigation (IPIN)*, Pisa (Italy), October 2019.

-1. Davide Vecchia, Pablo Corbalán, Timofei Istomin, and Gian Pietro Picco. **Playing with Fire: Exploring Concurrent Transmissions in Ultra-wideband Radios**.
+2. Davide Vecchia, Pablo Corbalán, Timofei Istomin, and Gian Pietro Picco. **Playing with Fire: Exploring Concurrent Transmissions in Ultra-wideband Radios**.
 In *Proceedings of the 18th IEEE International Conference on Sensing, Communication and Networking (SECON)*, Boston (MA, USA), June 2019. [[pdf](/docs/papers/fire-secon19.pdf)]

-2. Pablo Corbalán, Gian Pietro Picco, and Sameera Palipana. **Chorus: UWB Concurrent Transmissions for GPS-like Passive Localization of Countless Targets**.
+3. Pablo Corbalán, Gian Pietro Picco, and Sameera Palipana. **Chorus: UWB Concurrent Transmissions for GPS-like Passive Localization of Countless Targets**.
 In *Proceedings of the 18th International Conference on Information Processing in Sensor Networks (IPSN)*, Montreal (Canada), April 2019. [[pdf](/docs/papers/chorus-ipsn19.pdf)]

-3. Pablo Corbalán and Gian Pietro Picco. **Concurrent Ranging in Ultra-wideband Radios: Experimental Evidence, Challenges, and Opportunities**.
+4. Pablo Corbalán and Gian Pietro Picco. **Concurrent Ranging in Ultra-wideband Radios: Experimental Evidence, Challenges, and Opportunities**.
 In *Proceedings of the 15th International Conference on Embedded Wireless Systems and Networks (EWSN)*, Madrid (Spain), February 2018. **[Best Paper Award.](https://ewsn2018.networks.imdea.org)** [[pdf](/docs/papers/ewsn18-concurrent-ranging.pdf)]

-4. Ramona Marfievici, Pablo Corbalán, David Rojas, Alan McGibney, Susan Rea, and Dirk Pesch. **Tales from the C130 Horror Room: A Wireless Sensor Network Story in a Data Center**.
+5. Ramona Marfievici, Pablo Corbalán, David Rojas, Alan McGibney, Susan Rea, and Dirk Pesch. **Tales from the C130 Horror Room: A Wireless Sensor Network Story in a Data Center**.
 In *Proceedings of the 1st ACM International Workshop on the Engineering of Reliable, Robust, and Secure Embedded Wireless Sensing Systems (FAILSAFE)*, Delft (The Netherlands), November 2017. [[pdf](/docs/papers/tales-c130-horror-failsafe-2017.pdf)]

-5. Pablo Corbalán, Ramona Marfievici, Victor Cionca, Donna O’Shea, and Dirk Pesch. **Into the SMOG: The Stepping Stone to Centralized WSN Control**.
+6. Pablo Corbalán, Ramona Marfievici, Victor Cionca, Donna O’Shea, and Dirk Pesch. **Into the SMOG: The Stepping Stone to Centralized WSN Control**.
 In *Proceedings of the 13th IEEE International Conference on Mobile Ad-hoc and Sensor Systems (MASS)*, Brasilia (Brazil), October 2016. [[pdf](/docs/papers/into-the-smog-ieee-mass.pdf)]

 ### Posters and Demos